This post may contain affiliate links. Please read my disclosure policy.

 - 1 large clove garlic, sliced in half lengthwise

 - 2 tablespoons fresh grated Parmesan cheese

-Warm a large non-stick skillet over medium heat and add the remaining 1 tablespoon of olive oil.
+- Warm a large non-stick skillet over medium heat and add the remaining 1 tablespoon of olive oil.
 Add the four slices of bread to the skillet turning to coat both sides in the oil.
 Cook until the bread is golden brown on both sides.
-Transfer to a platter and top with the tomato mixture, additional small fresh basil leaves and grated Parmesan cheese.
+Remove from the skillet and rub one side of the toast with the cut side of a large, fresh clove of garlic.
+Be generous with the garlic rub!
+Transfer the toast to a platter and top with the tomato mixture, additional small fresh basil leaves and grated Parmesan cheese.
 Serve immediately.

 - A little bit of granulated sugar helps sweeten winter tomatoes.

 - Use ripe fresh tomatoes for best results.